zia-foisal/zia-foisal/README.md

 - 👋 Hi, I’m @zia-foisal
-- 👀 I’m interested in spatial data science and its applications to improve the disaster resilience work by making risk data easier and more effective to work with.
+- 👀 I’m interested in spatial data science and its applications to improve the disaster and climate resilience work by improving access to risk information
 - 🌱 I’m currently learning R, SQL and Python

 <!---